jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (2) If the Commissioner considers that it would be unreasonable to require the applicant to comply with any of the requirements in paragraphs (d) to (f) of subsection (1), the Commissioner may waive those requirements.

 ### 91FE Commissioner may request further information
-The Commissioner may at any time request, by notice, further relevant information from an applicant for a product ruling.
+The Commissioner may at any time request further relevant information from an applicant for a product ruling.

 ### 91FF Assumptions in making a product ruling
 (1) If the Commissioner considers that the correctness of a product ruling would depend on assumptions being made about a future event or other matter, the Commissioner may—